Waiting for cancer results is one of the most stressful parts of cancer. These are our 7 best tips for coping through it.

 All of it.
 Get it out of your system and onto paper.
 It helps tremendously.

-Take 5 minutes in the morning to write out everything you’re stressed about, and you would not believe how much of a difference it makes.
+Take 5 minutes in the morning to write out everything you’re stressed about, and you’ll be surprised how much of a difference it makes.

-It doesn’t fix everything by any means, but it certainly helps get some of this intense stress out of your body and onto paper.
+It doesn’t fix everything by any means, but it certainly helps you unload some of this stress and feel more in control.

 Breaking things was one of my favorite ways to combat the stress of this whole situation.